wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-11.&emsp;There is no one who does not feel that he [one] is imprisoned in some way.
+11. There is no one who does not feel that he [one] is imprisoned in some way.
 <sup>2</sup>If this [feeling imprisoned] is the result of his [one’s] own free will he [one] must regard his [one’s] will as not free, or the circular reasoning in this position [free-will] would be quite apparent.
 <sup>3</sup>Free will must lead to freedom.
 <sup>4</sup>Judgement always imprisons because it [judgement] separates segments of reality by the unstable scales of desire.